Kingdom of Italy (Napoleonic): Territory

 Originally, the Kingdom consisted of the territories of the Italian Republic: the former Duchy of Milan, Duchy of Mantua, Duchy of Modena, the western part of the Republic of Venice, part of the Papal States in Romagna, and the Department of Agogna (it) centred on Novara.

-After the defeat of the Third Coalition and the consequent Treaty of Pressburg, on 26 December 1805, the Kingdom gained from Austria the eastern and remaining part of the Venetian territories, including Istria and Dalmatia down to Kotor (then called Cattaro), though it lost Massa and Carrara to Elisa Bonaparte's Principality of Lucca and Piombino.
+After the defeat of the Third Coalition and the consequent Treaty of Pressburg, on 26 December 1805, the Kingdom gained from Austria the eastern and remaining part of the Venetian territories, including Istria and Dalmatia with Cattaro, though it lost Massa and Carrara to Elisa Bonaparte's Principality of Lucca and Piombino.
 The Duchy of Guastalla was annexed on 24 May.

 With the Convention of Fontainebleau with Austria of 10 October 1807, Italy ceded Monfalcone to Austria and gained Gradisca, putting the new border on the Isonzo river.

 The conquered Republic of Ragusa was annexed in spring 1808 by General Auguste de Marmont.
 On 2 April 1808, following the dissolution of the Papal States, the Kingdom annexed the present-day Marches.
 At its maximum extent, the Kingdom had 6,700,000 inhabitants and comprised 2,155 comunes.

 The final arrangement resulted from Austria's defeat in the War of the Fifth Coalition.
 Emperor Napoleon and King Maximilian I Joseph of Bavaria signed the Treaty of Schönbrunn on 14 October 1809, exchanging territories in Italy and Germany.
-Bavaria ceded southern Tyrol to the Kingdom of Italy, which in turn ceded Istria and Dalmatia (with Ragusa) to France, incorporating the Adriatic territories into France's Illyrian Provinces.
+Bavaria ceded southern Tyrol to the Kingdom of Italy, which in turn ceded Istria, Dalmatia and Ragusa to France, incorporating the eastern Adriatic territories into France's Illyrian Provinces.
 Small changes to the borders between Italy and France in Garfagnana and Friuli came into effect on 5 August 1811.

 In practice, the Kingdom was a dependency of the French Empire.

 The Kingdom served as a theater in Napoleon's operations against Austria during the wars of the various coalitions.
 Trading with the United Kingdom of Great Britain and Ireland was forbidden under the Continental System.